Star Wreck: Popularity

 Star Wreck: In the Pirkinning has also been shown on Finnish national television, YLE TV2, on the Belgian national television channel Canvas, and Italian TV-channel Jimmy.

 A new Imperial Edition DVD has also been released by Universal Pictures in Scandinavia.
 With the Imperial Edition release, all the space scenes with Star Trek or Babylon 5 ship models were removed and completely remade.

 In September 2007, a 1-DVD version of Star Wreck: In the Pirkinning – Imperial Edition was released also in Japan by AMG & Medallion Media.
 The version includes a professional dub for Japanese, as well as new sleeve design and a poster/cue card inside the DVD case.

 In 2012, a spin-off called Star Wreck 2π: Full Twist, now! was released.
 It is made by Swiss film makers, but Samuli Torssonen and Timo Vuorensola have a guest appearance in their respective roles.

 There is also a spin-off animated Star Wreck, created by a different author who has no relation to Torssonen's team, called Star Wreck Asskicker which tells the story of the C.P.P.
 Asskicker.

-Roleplaying Game
+Role-playing game

 The Star Wreck Roleplaying Game is an English-language role-playing game (RPG) published in Finland by Energia Productions that is set in the Star Wreck universe.
 It was first released at Ropecon in 2006.

 The game is a parody of the numerous Star Trek roleplaying games, but is also playable on its own.
 Its rule mechanics are built to emulate the setting of the films, with experienced characters becoming more heroically incompetent instead of getting better at their tasks, as is the case in most mainstream games.

 In August 2007 the game was licensed under a Creative Commons Attribution-Noncommercial-ShareAlike license and made available for free download.